 I ask Jesus’ Spirit to enlighten my mind and my heart.
 I let myself focus on Jesus.
 I hear the voice from the cloud speaking to me.
 I chat with Jesus about myself and what I hear.

 I give myself to my spiritual exercise:

-- I ask angels and saints to present me to Jesus.
+- I ask Peter, James and John to present me to Jesus.

 - I open my heart to him and chat with him:

 - I praise Jesus for dying and rising for me;